 - A resident at Pleasantview Home in Kalona given 10 times the intended blood pressure medication for six and a half weeks.

-At the law office of PKSD, our nursing home abuse attorneys have an established track record of sucessfully holding negligence nursing homes responsible for their actions.
+At the law office of PKSD, our nursing home abuse attorneys have an established track record holding negligence nursing homes responsible for their actions.
 If you believe that you have grounds to file a damages lawsuit, contact a personal injury lawyer from our law firm today and let us review the details of the incident.
 Your initial consultation is free and there are no upfront fees if we take on your case.

 PKSD - Est. 1999.
 Ph: 877-877-2228.